Q&A: Published responses to our user's credit card and travel money questions

 - Should I use a credit card with complimentary travel insurance or organise separate travel insurance?

-- What's the difference between Visa and MasterCard?
+- Is there a difference between Visa and Mastercard?

 - ATM purchases.
 If you're using your card to withdraw from an overseas ATM, you could incur the cash advance interest rate, cash advance fee, international ATM fee, local ATM fee and cross currency conversion fee.
 These charges vary depending on the card and the ATM you use.